Off-market means pre-process

 Alternatives

 Keep the bankers, databases, conference network, executive relationships, and sector advisors.
-Coseek gives the deal team direct owner-call coverage inside the mandate.
+We add direct owner-call coverage inside the mandate.

 Useful when a company is ready to transact, but buyer competition, valuation expectations, and process control are already set.